Over 1 in 2 Domestic Workers Report Poor Psychological Well-being in 2025 Survey

 Key Survey Findings

-• These rates are consistent with 2024 findings, when 43% of workers reported poor psychological well-being
+• These rates are significantly higher compared to 2024 findings, when 43% of workers reported poor psychological well-being

 • Survey respondents included nannies, housecleaners, and home care workers, the majority of whom juggle multiple jobs and lack traditional workplace protections